 - Bury the seeds around ½ inch (1 to 2 cm) deep and cover with soil mix or light earth.

-- Thin and space to 4 inches (10 cm) apart as soon as the first leaves have appeared (2 to 3 weeks after sowing, depending on growing conditions).
+- Thin and space to 4 inches (10 cm) apart as soon as the first leaves appear (2 to 3 weeks after sowing, depending on growing conditions).

 Caring for turnip

 - It is important to keep the soil slightly moist, especially during hot summer days.

 - Turnips are vegetables that like cool soil, and watering with fine drops or drizzle cools the ground well.

 - Thick mulch in the summer retains moisture in the soil and avoids weed growth.